 20 Funniest Lawyer Jokes Ever

 Did you know that lawyer jokes are so old they can be found in the works of Shakespeare?
-Next time you meet with your lawyer, tell him or her one of these 20 jokes – they might just have a sense of humour about it!
+These contemporary takes are worthy of the Bard himself.

 This Lawyer Is Thorough…